-Student Members of the American Chemical Society (ACS)
+Student Members of the American Chemical Society (SMACS)

 Student Chapter of the American Society of Biochemistry and Molecular Biology (ASBMB)

 Are you interested in the cross-disciplinary field of Biochemistry and Molecular Biology?
 If so, then this club may be just for you!
 The ASBMB is a club that brings together students in Chemistry, Chemical Engineering, Biology and any other majors with interests in the molecular Biosciences.
 Local and regional speakers provide career advisement through the presentation of symposia, the offering of plant tours and academic curricular decision-making.
 Plus, it brings students together with similar interests and career goals.
 Student affiliates receive an online subscription to the Journal of Biological Chemistry, and many more opportunities as an ASBMB member.
 More information can be found at the ASBMB web site.
 Contact Dr. Derek Cashman for more information.
 Or you may go to the Tennessee Tech Student Affiliates ASBMB Facebook site.

 - President: Cole Murray, firstname.lastname@example.org

 - Secretary: Rachel Paris, email@example.com